navyasraj02/Lab-Works/README.md

-# OS-Lab
+# Lab works
-This repository consists of Operating System programs.
+This repository consists of laboratory works done as part of academic curriculum.

+1.OS
+2.DBMS
+3.System Software